 It’s possible to measure the presence of mold spores, fungal fragments, and mycotoxins in your indoor environment.
 You can also measure these levels in your body and those of your family and pets.

-Mold can infect you in a number of ways.
+Mold can infect you in several ways.
 Spores, fungal fragments, and mycotoxins can enter through your skin.
-But the biggest impact comes from eating, drinking, or inhaling them.
+But the most significant impact comes from eating, drinking, or inhaling them.

 Problems typically start with the inhalation of contaminated air in a moisture-damaged building.
 Estimations suggest that up to 25% of the buildings in America have had water-damage of some kind.

-On top of the well-known inflammatory and respiratory issues, you may suffer neurological complications including cognitive issues.
+On top of the well-known inflammatory and respiratory issues, you may suffer neurological complications, including cognitive problems.
 This can only be reversed with proper mold toxicity treatment.

 How to Detect Mold Toxicity?